harrisonpim/dotenv-stripout/README.md

 ## Why?

 Many software projects require the inclusion of sensitive data which shouldn't be committed to version control.

-The usual approach is for each collaborator to create a [gitignored](https://git-scm.com/docs/gitignore) `.env` file in their local copy of a repo with a common set of secret environment variables.
+You don't want Bad Guys to see your usernames, passwords, API keys, etc.

+To get around this, many projects require each that collaborator creates a local `.env` file with a list of secret environment variables used in the code.
+The file is then [gitignored](https://git-scm.com/docs/gitignore) so that the sensitive values never appear on GitHub for malicious users to steal.

-However, knowing the required variables for a project is not always obvious, and it's all too easy for a project's code to fall out of sync with the instructions for creating the `.env`.
+However, for well-intentioned new collaborators, the complete absence of a `.env` file means that the required variables for a project are rarely obvious.
+It's easy for a project's code to fall out of sync with the instructions for creating a `.env`, and not knowing which secrets to provide can be a significant source of friction while trying to get started.

+I _want_ to share my `.env` files with my collaborators, but without the secret bits.

-Using `dotenv-stripout` instead, a git filter removes the sensitive values from your repo's `.env` files as you commit your changes.
-This way, every named secret in your real environment will automatically be listed for your collaborators in a blank `.env` file - the only thing they'll need to fill in are the values themselves.
+Using `dotenv-stripout`, a git filter removes the sensitive values from all of the `.env` files in your repo at the moment they're staged for commit, while keeping the _names_ of the secrets intact (see the [example](#an-example)).
+The result for your collaborators is an always-up-to-date set of required secrets, in the actual `.env` file where they need to be filled out.

 ## How?

-Installing the filter is a two-stage process.
-First, install the python package which handles the stripping and manages the filter.
+First, install the python package which does the stripping and manages the git filter.

 ```shell
 pip install dotenv-stripout